andyhu-hz/ruyi/README.md

 # ruyi
-Ruyi JinGuBang is the magical staff wielded by Sun Wukong.
+ruyi is a server written to address the high concurrency and high load problem.